morten-andersen/morten-andersen/README.md

 * [**Presentations**](https://presentations.accel.dk/) I have held at internal company events
 * [**Tech notes**](https://tech-notes.accel.dk/) on programming languages, IT systems and other technical areas
 * [**Book notes and mindmaps**](https://book-notes.accel.dk/) for books I have read

+### Open Source Software - *Putting your money where your mouth is*

+* [Open Source Donations](https://tech-notes.accel.dk/opensource) - list of all the open source projects I have donated to